OnTopicCMS/OnTopic-Library/OnTopic.ViewModels/README.md

 ﻿# Topic View Models
-The `Ignia.Topics.ViewModels` assembly includes default implementations of basic view models which map to the stock content types that ship with OnTopic.
+The `OnTopic.ViewModels` assembly includes default implementations of basic view models which map to the stock content types that ship with OnTopic.
 These can optionally be used or extended by client implementations.

+[![OnTopic.ViewModels package in Internal feed in Azure Artifacts](https://igniasoftware.feeds.visualstudio.com/_apis/public/Packaging/Feeds/46d5f49c-5e1e-47bb-8b14-43be6c719ba8/Packages/b22ec8a0-3966-4dc8-8bf5-69e6264dabd1/Badge)](https://igniasoftware.visualstudio.com/OnTopic/_packaging?_a=package&feed=46d5f49c-5e1e-47bb-8b14-43be6c719ba8&package=b22ec8a0-3966-4dc8-8bf5-69e6264dabd1&preferRelease=true)
+[![Build Status](https://igniasoftware.visualstudio.com/OnTopic/_apis/build/status/OnTopic-CI-V3?branchName=master)](https://igniasoftware.visualstudio.com/OnTopic/_build/latest?definitionId=7&branchName=master)

 > *Note:* It is not necessary to use or derive from these view models.
 They are provided exclusively for convenience so implementers don't need to recreate basic data models.

-[![OnTopic.ViewModels package in Internal feed in Azure Artifacts](https://igniasoftware.feeds.visualstudio.com/_apis/public/Packaging/Feeds/46d5f49c-5e1e-47bb-8b14-43be6c719ba8/Packages/b22ec8a0-3966-4dc8-8bf5-69e6264dabd1/Badge)](https://igniasoftware.visualstudio.com/OnTopic/_packaging?_a=package&feed=46d5f49c-5e1e-47bb-8b14-43be6c719ba8&package=b22ec8a0-3966-4dc8-8bf5-69e6264dabd1&preferRelease=true)
-[![Build Status](https://igniasoftware.visualstudio.com/OnTopic/_apis/build/status/OnTopic-CI-V3?branchName=master)](https://igniasoftware.visualstudio.com/OnTopic/_build/latest?definitionId=7&branchName=master)

 ## Installation
 Installation can be performed by providing a `<PackageReference /`> to the `OnTopic.ViewModels` **NuGet** package.